caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 # navigate to your working directory
 cd /data/gpfs/assoc/YOUR/DIRECTORY/

-# submit slrurm job to run structure threader
+# submit slurm job to run structure threader
 sbatch ./str_script.txt
 ```

 ## 4. Extract Information from Result Files<a name="results"></a>

-There are many output files from ipyrad and structure_threader and many analyses that can be done with these outputs.
+There are many output files from ipyrad and structure_threader and many analyses can be done with these outputs.
 For our purposes, we take 3 files and combine them into a .csv file for further analysis and plotting.

 Files needed:

-1. The ipyrad output file that containts the heterozygosity estimates for each individual (.txt)
+1. The ipyrad output file that contains the heterozygosity estimates for each individual (.txt)
 2. The structure_threader output file that contains the q value estimates for each individual (.meanQ)
 3. The structure_threader input file that provides individual IDs for the output q values (.indfile)